 I get asked a lot – how much water should I drink a day for weight loss?
 I get several e-mails, comments and messages both here and on my Facebook page each day asking it over and over again.
 Water is a subject I like to talk about, because when it comes to weight loss, water is the #1 best and easiest tool you can use.

-Before I go into how much water should a person drink a day, I’d like to discuss the benefits of drinking water.
-I’ll also explain how to drink more water every day.
+Before I go into how much water should you drink a day, I’d like to discuss the benefits of drinking water.
+I’ll also explain how much water should you drink a day and also how to drink more water every day.

 Why is water important?
 What does water do for the body?
-Besides tasting great, studies have proven that drinking water naturally boosts your metabolism along with many additional drinking water benefits, including:
+Besides tasting great, studies have proven that drinking water naturally boosts your metabolism (1) along with many additional benefits of drinking water, including:

 - Improves your mood.